 Such a setting does not per se lead into featuritis, it needs the presence of one or more social germs for the disorder to manifest.
 The following social germs are generally known to have high correlation with outbreak of featurits:

-- Politics trap: Sponsor or product owner basically promised everybody what they wanted to hear to get the budget and are pushing to get it all.
+- Promised Too Much: Sponsor or product owner basically promised everybody what they wanted to hear to get the budget and are pushing to get it all.

 - Overdemand: Need for better support of work by the product is so strong that users and their management demand much more than budget allows to deliver.